The Twin Pregnancy

 If your twins are not yet able to breastfeed, you will need to pump milk for them on a regular schedule.
 Many mothers choose to formula feed twins, due to the incredible workload of nursing two babies.
 Even if you do go the formula route, it is best to at least try to give your babies the colostrum produced by your breasts in the first few days, as it is full of additional nutrients and antibodies.

-If your babies have been in hospital for any length of time, they are likely to have developed a routine of sleeping, waking and feeding.
-You will be familiar with this from their hospital stay, and may like to emulate it at home.
+If your babies have been in the hospital for any length of time, they are likely to have developed a routine of sleeping, waking and feeding.
+You will be familiar with this from their hospital stay and may like to emulate it at home.
 This can make the translation easier.
 Establishing a routine early on will make your life easier in the long run.
 Your partner will need to help with night waking and feeding, at least for the first few weeks.

 NOTE: Please be aware that the rate of postnatal depression is significantly higher after twin and multiple births.
 If you feel that you are not coping, there are medications and support groups out there.
 Don’t wait too long to ask for help!